ArthurSens/kubevirt-VM-monitoring/README.md

             storage: "2Gi"
 ```

 Notice that KubeVirt's VirtualMachine resource has a virtual machine template and a dataVolumeTemplate.
-On the virtual machine template, it is important noticing that we named our VM `monitorable-vm`, and we will use this name to connect to it's console with `virtctl` later on.
+On the virtual machine template, it is important noticing that we named our VM `monitorable-vm`, and we will use this name to connect to its console with `virtctl` later on.
 The label we've added, `prometheus.kubevirt.io: "node-exporter"`, is also important, since we'll use it when [configuring Prometheus to scrape the VM's node-exporter](#Configuring-Prometheus-to-scrape-the-VM's-node-exporter)

 On dataVolumeTemplate, it is important noticing that we named the pvc `cirros-dv` and the DataVolume resource will create 2 pvcs with that, `cirros-dv` and `cirros-dv-scratch`.
 Notice that `cirros-dv` and `cirros-dv-scratch` are the names referenced on our PersistentVolume manifests.
 The names must match for this to work.